 The International Nature Film Festival became an outstanding nature and environmental protection event in the region.
 With the support of the profession and the media we have managed to focus attention on Gödöllő, our natural values and their protection.

-In 2016, nearly 300 films and several thousand guests arrived to Gödöllő from 34 countries.
-At the Festival we showed 100 films free of charge over a period of five days and registered 10,500 program participants.
-More than 1,000 students participated in the Festival with classes or trips on what has become the traditional Student Day on Friday.
+In 2017, nearly 300 films and several thousand guests arrived to Gödöllő from 58 countries.
+At the Festival we showed 100 films free of charge over a period of three days and registered appr.
+40,000 program participants.
+More than 2,000 students participated in the Festival with classes or trips on what has become the traditional Student Day on Friday.
 We thank everybody who came and took part in the programs and those who followed the event from a distance.

-In 2017, under the auspices of the Festival there will be two Film Reviews (International Film Review and Carpathian-Basin Film Review).
-From 58 countries around the world and nearly 300 entries were received to this year's competition, among the biggest European film and TV studios can be found in it.
-The full competition program will be screened in Gödöllő.
-At the same time a selection of nature- and environmental protection themed films will be screened in other 19 Hungarian and 2 Transylvanian cities.
+In 2017, under the auspices of the Festival there were two Film Reviews (International Film Review and Carpathian-Basin Film Review). and the biggest European film and TV studios can be found in the competition.
+The full competition program was screened in Gödöllő.
+At the same time a selection of nature- and environmental protection themed films was be screened in other 19 Hungarian and 2 Transylvanian cities.

-In the presence of Hungarian and foreign creators and representatives of the cinematic arts, six outstanding-achievement prizes, nine section prizes and several special prizes will be awarded during the Festival Gala in 2017.
+In the presence of Hungarian and foreign creators and representatives of the cinematic arts, six outstanding-achievement prizes, nine section prizes and several special prizes were awarded, including the Scientific and Educational Films Competition Awards, during the Festival Gala in 2017.
 It is our goal to reward and inspire as many talented creators as possible through the Film Reviews.
 Our professional partners and supporters help us to achieve this objective, we would like to gratefully thank them.

-In 2017, President of Hungary, János Áder will again serve as the chief patron of our Nature and Environmental Protection Festival.
+President of Hungary, János Áder serves as the chief patron of our Nature and Environmental Protection Festival.
 We thank him for his support!

 We would like to inform all potential participants about the fact that within the framework of the 2017 Festival two different Film Reviews will be organized with different requirements.

 I. International Film Review